gvwilson/thirdbit/src/fiction/iffy/index.md

 on the other hand,
 is unacceptable."
 Doctor Johel's voice was colder than the ocean.*

-*"Our attempt to resolve the scenario unilaterally was not acceptable either," Aunt Naggie chided.*

-*Doctor Johel nodded a fractional concession.
-"We acted prematurely.
-We will participate in a further attempt at consensus."
 She turned back to Iffy.
-Silver traces of tech rippled across her face.
-"Tell Johnson Wales we are watching.
+"Tell Johnson Wales we are watching."
-Tell him we are not fooled."*

 *"No," Aunt Naggie said sharply.
 "You will tell him nothing."*